Error Handling

 Handles error that occur when trying to open a file that does not exist.
 It is achieved by using error-chain, a library that takes care of a lot of boilerplate code needed in order to handle errors in Rust.

-inside foreign_links
+Io(std::io::Error) inside foreign_links allows automatic

-conversion from std::io::Error
+conversion from std::io::Error into error_chain! defined type

-implementing the Error
+implementing the Error trait.

 The below recipe will tell how long the system has been running by

-and parse the content to get the
+opening the Unix file /proc/uptime and parse the content to get the

 first number.
 Returns uptime unless there is an error.